Last updated: November 11, 2018

 - Trinity Cathedral Churchyard

-The oldest son of Wade Hampton II and born into one of South Carolina's wealthiest agricultural families, Wade Hampton III served many roles in the state's Civil War era history, from governor to plantation owner to renowned Confederate general.
+The oldest son of Wade Hampton II and born into one of South Carolina's wealthiest agricultural families, Wade Hampton III served as a Confederate general and post-Reconstruction era governor of South Carolina.

 Born in Charleston in the William Rhett House, and an 1836 graduate of South Carolina College, Hampton had a law degree he never used, instead pursuing politics with four years in the state house of representatives and two in the state senate, before unexpectedly choosing to follow in his grandfather and father's military footsteps upon the start of the Civil War in 1861.

 He started the Confederacy's Hampton Legion and was even elected colonel in 1861, despite no previous military experience whatsoever.
 A very talented hunter and outdoorsman, however, he skillfully participated in several battles, including the First Battle of Manassas, the Peninsula Campaign, and the Battle of Gettysburg.
 He also commanded General Robert E. Lee's cavalry during the defense of Richmond and throughout the Petersburg Campaign.
 Wounded more than once, he received several promotions including brigadier general, major general, and finally lieutenant general in 1865, just prior to the end of the war.